duttapallabi2907/U-VixLSTM/README.md

 ## 🎈 Acknowledgement

-Part of this code is implementation from [https://github.com/nx-ai/vision-lstm]
+Part of this code is borrowed from [https://github.com/nx-ai/vision-lstm]